pytrackdat/pytrackdat/tutorial.md

 > **floating-point error**.
 It is easy to see how this can lead to subtle issues
 > in the dataset which may misrepresent the values originally input.

-TODO: Lead into the below text
+However, if it is not particularely important to store the *exact* value of a measurement, floating points offer a good, widely supported and compact representation for a wide range of numbers.
+If a fixed level of precision makes sense for the field, decimal fields offer better accuracy with the trade-off of having to make a decision on precision level beforehand.

-This gets significantly more complex if the level of significant figures varies measurement-to-measurement.
+Precise decimal fields get significantly more complex to manage if the level of significant figures varies measurement-to-measurement.
 For example, multiple different instruments may be used to collect the same type of reading depending on the item.

-In this case, TODO.

-Writing Notes:
-* Significant figures
-	* Different significant figures????
-* Floating-point errors
-* Approximation...

-TODO

-##### Solution to Floating Point Issues: Fixed-Precision Decimals

-TODO
+One may read to one deciman point, and another to two.

-##### Possible Solution to Different Significant Figures: An Additional Field
+##### Potential Solution to Multiple Precision Levels: A Second Field
 TODO

 #### Problem: Units